-We serve as a food-sourcing and distribution center for 30 counties in Colorado, including the entire Western Slope, as well as all of Wyoming.
+We serve as a food-sourcing and distribution center for 32 counties in Colorado, as well as a portion of Gunnison County, and all of Wyoming.
 As the largest hunger-relief organization in the region, we are proud to be able to make our donations go further through partnerships and programs with expansive reach, high-level coordination, and local impact.

 Hunger Relief Partners